dcquinche/ProfileCard/README.md

 ### The challenge
  Users should be able to:
- Be able to Watch the card component regardless of the screen size (mobile or desktop).
+ Be able to watch the card component regardless of the screen size (mobile or desktop).

 ### Screenshot